laofahai/wordSpider/README.md

 class VueGuide(BasicSpider):

-    # This is the list page of documentations, spider will start crowling from here.
+    # This is the list page of documentations, spider will start crawling from here.
     fromUrl = "https://vuejs.org/guide/introduction.html"

     # The detail pages links in the list page